jbcodeforce/jbcodeforce.github.io/docs/aws/gettingstarted.md

 The credentials and API key are in `~/.aws/credentials`

 * Select a region to create your resources: N California
-* Look at the services
+* Look at the services.

 ## Defined users and groups with IAM